rokesoftware/tableselect/README.md

 It is a jQuery plugin so you need [jQuery](http://code.jquery.com/) and [jQuery UI (widget at least)](http://code.jquery.com/ui/).
 Use the latest versions possible, please.

-It looks good with [Bootstrap](http://getbootstrap.com) or any other CSS framework.